-A workflow is a sequence of steps describing the lifecycle of the document.
+A workflow is a sequence of steps describing the life cycle of a document.

-Workflows can automate your business processes such as reviewing documents, approving invoices, publishing company policies on an intranet, etc.
+Workflows can automate your business processes such as reviewing documents, approving invoices and publishing company policies on an intranet.

 In AODocs, each workflow step is called a workflow state.

 This article describes how to create workflow states:

 Tip: Help yourself with our specifications document: Flowchart - Definition of the workflow states and workflow transitions

 Learn more: Assessment of your business need > Define workflow States and workflow Transitions